Humaidu/material/Raspberry-Pi-GPIO:-Labs.md

 * Using different LEDs, write a traffic lights program.
 When the user presses a button, the traffic should stop and the pedestrian should be allowed to walk.
 After a while, traffic should be allowed to move again.

+* Going back to yesterday's Web APIs lab - make something interesting happen when you push the button!